Title: Patient-specific modeling of right coronary circulation vulnerability post-liver transplant in Alagille’s syndrome Open Access Deposited

 We use Multi-scale 3D-0D closed-loops of the systemic and pulmonary circulation, together with patient-specific MRI data on two hemodynamic conditions (stress and pharmacologically-induced stress) to study potential complications during liver transplantation.

-For more information on methods, abbreviations, MRI parameters and model design, please see the related paper and accompanying technical note.
+For more information on methods, abbreviations, MRI parameters and model design, please see the related paper (citation below) and accompanying technical note.